Zero Emission Vehicle Infrastructure Program – Eligibility

 Electric Vehicle Fast Charger Projects Located in British Columbia

-Projects in British Columbia (BC) that include electric vehicle fast chargers of 20 kW and above with SAE J1772 Combo (CCS) and CHAdeMO connectors available for public use or for on street charging, and selected for funding under NRCan’s Zero Emission Vehicle Infrastructure Program could also be eligible for additional non-repayable provincial funding.
+Projects in British Columbia (BC) that include electric vehicle fast chargers of 20 kW and above with SAE J1772 Combo (CCS) or CHAdeMO connectors available for public use or for on street charging, and selected for funding under NRCan’s Zero Emission Vehicle Infrastructure Program could also be eligible for additional non-repayable provincial funding.
 Refer to the Applicant’s Guide for further information.

 - Successful Applicants will be notified through a Letter of Conditional Approval and will be invited to begin negotiating a contribution agreement.

 - Natural Resources Canada can only reimburse eligible expenditures during the eligible expenditures period.
 This period starts when Canada signs the contribution agreement.

 - The expenditures incurred between the receipt of the Letter of Conditional Approval and the date on which a contribution agreement is signed by Canada fall outside of the eligible expenditures period and cannot be reimbursed by Natural Resources Canada.

 Eligible expenditures for an approved Project under the Program must be directly related to, and necessary for, the implementation and conduct of the Project and include: